AxelThevenot/K-Means/README.md

     # Return the sum of min values of euclidean distances for each samples to the centroids
     return sum(np.amin(dist_to_centroids, axis=1))
 ```
+At last we create the `k_means()` function, which will run the algorithm while the convergence is not reached.

+This function is a little special as it will be called by the matplotlib.animation object.
+That's why there is the argument `frame_number` which is incremented each time the function is called.
+In this program, we will activate the k-means algorithm by pressing the Enter key.
+Only when the key will be pressed, the `k_means()` will run the algorithm.

+As you may have seen, the `display()` is not written yet.
+I addition to that, the function, which links the Enter key to the start is also not written.
+I will be next.

 ```python
 def k_means(frame_number):